 It stared at me, motionless, then burst out in hoarse laughter.
 I waited till it calmed down.

 “Saw danger?”
 I asked.
 “You were watching me, but how, how did you know I was in danger?”

-“Scanner picks up radio distress signal from this ship, came down to help poor distressed you?” he croaked.
+“Scanner picks up radio distress signal from this ship, came down to help poor distressed you?” it said in a rough croak.

 Strange, I couldn’t recall having sent a distress signal, at least I don’t remember having sent one.
 But I had found this ship and it was in a terrible state, maybe the previous occupant had a signal transmitting all along, then had wandered off… and ended up lost, or worse yet, dead.
 Like I almost ended up.

 “Well, thank you all the same, that is, for coming down and helping me.”

-“Help friend, yes,” he paused, its black eyes peered into mine.
+“Help friend, yes.”
+It paused; its black eyes peered into mine.
 “Then friend might… help me too, yes?”
-Its huge, stripped toad like head seemed to stretch out sideways as his mouth expanded into a huge smile.
+Its huge, stripped toad like head seemed to stretch out sideways as its mouth expanded into a huge smile.
 I held back from laughing at the comical oddity, wondering what it might want from me.